OutSystems/docs-odc/src/eap/building-apps/data/relationships.md

 A **one-to-many** relationship between two entities indicates that one record in entity A corresponds to multiple records in entity B, but one record in entity B has only one associated record in entity A.

-For example, consider the relationship between `Customer` and `Order`:
+For example, consider the relationship between `Customer` and `Order` entities:

 * A `Customer` has one or more associated `Order`
 * An `Order` belongs to one `Customer`